σ-Algebras

 The subsets of belonging to are called measurable sets.

-Example On every set we have the σ-algebras and .
+Example On any set we have the σ-algebras and .

 If is σ-algebra on a set , then: